Lorri Bagley

-Lorri Bagley (born August 5, 1973) is an American actress and model.
+Lorri Bagley (born August 5, 1973) is an American former actress and model.

 Life and career

-Lorri Bagley became a model in Europe by the age of fourteen, working for the likes of Dior, Chanel, and Issey Miyake as well as notably modelling for Victoria's Secret for five years.
+Lorri Bagley became a model in Europe by the age of 14, working for the likes of Dior, Chanel, and Issey Miyake as well as notably modelling for Victoria's Secret for five years.
 Bagley made her television debut at a young age appearing on Late Night with David Letterman in 1982.

 She dated Chris Farley in 1993, and both starred and shared a brief scene together in the 1995 comedy film Tommy Boy.

 She has appeared in other films such as Mickey Blue Eyes, and television productions such as 22 episodes of Veronica's Closet.